Frequently Asked Questions and Answers

 As for actual 'swallowing' the blade, the act of swallowing is a complex process called peristalysis that involves using some 50 pairs of muscles in the throat.
 Most sword swallowers do not actually 'swallow' the sword, but instead relax the throat enough to allow the blade to slide down the esophagus, although some sword swallowers do intentionally cause the blade to move down their throats by using their throat muscles in the peristalysis act of swallowing.

-The unofficial world's record for longest blade length was set by George the Giant MacArthur at 33 inches long (over 83 cm), but George is said to be about 7' 3" tall!
+The unofficial world's record for longest blade length was set by George the Giant MacArthur at 33 inches long (over 83 cm), but George is said to be about 7' 2" tall!

 Another factor is that when you have an object in your mouth and pressing on your tongue such as a blade, your mouth naturally begins to salivate.
 With your head turned upwards and your epiglottis held open by the blade, there is the feeling that the saliva is going to run down your throat and into your lungs, creating the urge to swallow or cough.

-Some veteran sword swallowers are able to repress the gag reflex a little longer, while others of us only keep a blade in for a few seconds, long enough to spin around once or bow to the audience, before we are ready to withdraw the blade before gagging or choking on our saliva.
+Some veteran sword swallowers are able to repress the gag reflex a little longer, while others only keep a blade in for a few seconds, long enough to spin around or bow to the audience, before we are ready to withdraw the blade before gagging or choking on our saliva.

-• curved Persian shamshir sword
+curved Persian shamshir sword (Brad Byers, Dai Andrews, Dan Meyer)

 Other implements sword swallowers have swallowed:

-• long screwdriver (Johnny Fox, others)
+long screwdriver (Johnny Fox, Dan Meyer, Thomas Blackthorne, others)

-A: Nope, afraid not...
+The answer you'll hear from most sword swallowers: Nope, afraid not...
 Sword swallowing is extremely dangerous, we don't know you, and liability is such a huge issue in our litigious society these days.

 Please understand that this is one of the most common (and annoying) questions we get asked all the time.
-Asking this question of a professional sword swallower is like asking David Copperfield to explain how to saw your girlfriend in half so you can "impress your friends."
+Asking this question of a professional sword swallower is like asking David Copperfield to show you how to saw your girlfriend in half so you can "impress your friends."
 However, unlike the fact that just about anyone can learn the classic "sawing a woman in two" routine from many sources, unfortunately, not everyone can learn to swallow swords, even with the proper training and years of practice.
-Besides, even though it is not a "trick", we don't like to go around giving away or teaching the trademark of our livelihood for others to become our competition, nor do we advocate or condone its practice or attempts by the untrained.
+Besides, even though it is not a "trick", we don't like to go around teaching the trademark of our livelihood for others to become our competition, nor do we advocate or condone its practice or attempts by the untrained.

 Sword swallowing is not only difficult to watch and almost too incredible to believe, but it is also one of the most dangerous of all the performance arts.
 To be done properly and with the least amount of risk of injury requires long hours of study, training, practice, and patience.
 It is NOT something that just anyone can do in an afternoon after only a few brief words of instruction.